truenas/middleware/docs/userguide/index.rst

 FreeNAS® uses
 `NUT <http://www.networkupstools.org/>`_
 (Network UPS Tools) to provide UPS support.
-If the FreeNAS® system is connected to a UPS device, configure the UPS service then start it in Services →
+If the FreeNAS® system is connected to a UPS device, configure the UPS service then start it in
-Control Services.
+:menuselection:`Services --> Control Services`.

 Figure 11.15a shows the UPS configuration screen: